-US Open: Sister act clash as Serena plays Pliskova
+Meet Karolina Pliskova: A rival sister act

 Placement

 Williams can struggle against big-serving opponents.
-She was outplayed by big-serving German Sabine Lisicki at Wimbledon in 2013 while Garbine Muguruza upset her in the finals of Roland Garros earlier this year.
+She was outplayed by German Sabine Lisicki at Wimbledon in 2013 while Garbine Muguruza upset her in the finals of Roland Garros earlier this year.

-Pliskova's serve has certainly caught the attention of Serena.
+Pliskova's serve had certainly caught Serena's attention prior to the game.

-"She definitely gets some speed on it, but her placement is really, really nice," said the world No. 1.
+"She definitely gets some speed on it, but her placement is really, really nice," said the soon-to-be No. 2.
 "Hopefully I'll be able to read them and play okay."

-The other women's semifinals between former world No. 1 Caroline Wozniacki and Germany's second-ranked Angelique Kerber should be a completely different match.
+The other women's semifinals between former world No. 1 Caroline Wozniacki and Australian Open champion Kerber was a completely different match, with Kerber easing to victory over her Danish opponent 6-4 6-3.

 Both players are known for their retrieving skills and once played an epic 48-shot moonball rally in Indian Wells in 2013.
-Kerber has the slight edge, having won seven out of 12 matches.

-Williams and Pliskova have played each other only once, with the top-ranked American winning a close two-set match in Stanford two years ago.
+Before Thursday, Williams and Pliskova had played each other only once, with the top-ranked American winning a close two-set match in Stanford two years ago.

-"I was a completely different player at that time, I have improved a lot," Pliskova said after her 6-2, 6-2 win over Konjuh.
+"I was a completely different player at that time, I have improved a lot," Pliskova said after her 6-2 6-2 win over Konjuh, perhaps with more foresight than even she herself knew.

 Slam breakthrough

-Although Karolina Pliskova first reached the top 10 a year ago, she was the only top-20 player to have never reached the quarters of a major before the US Open.
+Although Pliskova first reached the top 10 a year ago, before the US Open she was the only top-20 player to have never reached the quarters of a major.

-After tuning up for the year's final tennis major with a win over Kerber in the finals of Cincinnati last month, her grand slam breakthrough came in a dramatic encounter against seven-time major winner Venus Williams in the fourth round.
+After tuning up for the year's final slam with a win over Kerber in the final at Cincinnati last month, her big breakthrough came in a dramatic encounter against seven-time major winner Venus Williams in the fourth round at Flushing Meadows.
 Pliskova eventually prevailed in a third-set tie-break after both women squandered match points.

+Speaking to on-court interviewer Pam Shriver after defeating Serena, the Czech said she didn't "believe" what she had accomplished before adding, "Actually I do believe it."

+"I always have a chance to beat anyone if I am playing my game but this is something amazing.
+I'm really excited to be in the final, especially to beat a player like this."